faizainur/SudokuGame/README.md

     gcc main.c -o main (`pkg-config --cflags --libs gtk+-3.0 lept tesseract`) // remove the brackets
     ```

-   alternatively, you can use `pkg-config` to get and copy the all linker and compiler flags.
+   alternatively, you can use `pkg-config` to get and copy all linker and compiler flags.
 Use those as options when run `gcc` command
     ```
     pkg-config --cflags --libs gtk+-3.0 lept tesseract
     ```